Interactive Navigation for Legged Manipulators with Learned Arm-Pushing Controller: Experiment

 \subsubsection{\textbf{Navigation Through Robot Body Interaction}}

-In the final experiment, we evaluate the performance of robot body interaction for navigation using teleoperation, similar to \cite{yao}.
-As shown in Fig. \ref{fig:7}(C), this method results in failure—the robot becomes stuck between obstacles due to inadequate interaction control.
+In this experiment, we evaluate robot body interaction for navigation via teleoperation, using the same interaction approach as \cite{yao}.
+As shown in Fig. \ref{fig:6}(C), this method results in failure—the robot becomes stuck between obstacles due to inadequate interaction control.
 Since the pushing force is applied through direct body contact rather than controlled arm manipulation, the robot lacks the precision needed to displace obstacles successfully.
 The experiment demonstrates that is less effective in structured environments, particularly in narrow spaces where precise obstacle interaction is required.

 For each case, we conduct multiple repetitions in the real-world experiment to collect statistics on traversal time and path length, as presented in Table \ref{tab:real_exp}.
 It is important to note that navigation through robot body interaction fails to reach the goal, so its data is not included in the results.
-The results validate the arm-pushing controller’s effectiveness in improving navigation efficiency, reducing path length, and enhancing adaptability in constrained environments.
+The results demonstrate the effectiveness of the proposed interactive navigation framework.
+To further evaluate its generalizability, we conduct additional experiments involving interactions with objects of varying shapes in diverse scenarios, which are available on the project page.